 Most states require motorists to pass other vehicles with at least three feet of space while overtaking a bicycle.
 However, Pennsylvania has a more restrictive passing law.
 Per 75 Pa.CS §3303, the driver of a motor vehicle overtaking a bicyclist in the same direction must pass to the left with no less than four feet of space at a reduced speed.

 This more restrictive law gives Pennsylvania bicyclists better protection from overtaking vehicles.
 If a car fails to provide enough space when passing a bicycle and an accident occurs, a Johnstown attorney could claim that the driver was operating negligently and is, therefore, liable for the damage caused in the bicycle wreck.
-Contact a well-versed lawyer for more information about traffic laws for bicyclists.
+Contact a well-versed personal injury lawyer for more information about traffic laws for bicyclists.

 Another common cause of severe accidents involving bicyclists is dooring, which occurs when an automobile operator opens his or her door while a bicyclist is passing by.
 Doing so could cause the bicyclist to fall over, swerve into traffic, or slam into the door.